 - formulate and express written ideas that are developed, logical, and organized

 - Compose written texts that are appropriate for a given audience, purpose, and context

 - Revise written work based on comments from the instructor

 - Find, evaluate, and use information effectively and ethically

 - Begin to use discipline-specific writing conventions

 Incomplete packets will not be evaluated.

-This information pertains only to the approved writing course, not the departmental upper-division writing requirement.
-Students should speak to their major department regarding any issues relating to the upper-division writing requirement.
+This information pertains only to the intermediate writing course, not the advanced writing requirement.
+Students should speak to their major department regarding any issues relating to the advanced writing requirement.